neondatabase/website/content/docs/guides/project-sharing-guide.md

 updatedOn: '2023-09-22T19:19:30Z'
 ---

-The [Neon Pro plan](/docs/introduction/pro-plan) enables sharing your Neon project with other users, which gives them access to your Neon project from the Neon Console.
+The [Neon Pro plan](/docs/introduction/pro-plan) enables sharing your Neon project with other users, which gives them access to your Neon project from all supported Neon project interfaces, including the Neon Console, Neon API, and Neon CLI.
 Follow this guide to learn how.

 ## Set up Neon accounts